Spotify_Logo_RGB_Green copy.png

 Persona

-I created the primary persona, Jacob Wood, to better identify with the target user in this case.
+I created the primary persona, Jacob Wood, to better identify with the target user.

 Empathy map